Student Voluntary Medical Withdrawal Policy

 Part II.
 Documentation from an attending health care provider, which provides, when possible:

 Any print or electronic medical information presented to a UD professional by the student or family should be submitted or forwarded to OLR in a secure manner in order to protect the privacy of the student.
+OLR will maintain all medical documentation related to withdrawal determinations but may share such documentation with others within the University with whom the office consults, on a need-to-know basis and consistent with applicable privacy laws.
 All such materials will be archived in OLR.

 Step 2.
 Consultation and Decision Process

-In consultation with the academic Dean’s Office for the school in which the student is enrolled at the time of the request, the OLR professional staff will review the withdrawal request and the documentation submitted in support of the request (Parts I & II above).
-Other campus units (e.g. University Health Center, University Counseling Center, International Student Support Services) may also be consulted as appropriate.
+OLR may consult with a variety of University offices and officials in order to make a determination of the appropriateness of the request.
+In general, OLR staff will review the withdrawal request and the documentation submitted in support of the request (Parts I & II above).
+Other campus units (e.g. University Health Center, Academic Dean’s Office, University Counseling Center, or International Student Support Services) may also be consulted as appropriate.
 OLR will make a determination regarding whether or not the request qualifies for a medical withdrawal and, if applicable, for subsequent reenrollment subject to certain conditions.

-If the medical withdrawal is granted, OLR will notify the Dean’s Office of the approval and the academic Dean’s Office will notify OLR of the official withdrawal date.
-OLR will place a Hold on the student’s account and notify the Registrar’s Office, Office of Student Accounts, Housing & Residence Life, Dining Services, and OLR.
+If the medical withdrawal is granted, OLR will notify the student’s academic Dean’s Office, the Registrar’s Office, Office of Student Accounts, Housing & Residence Life, Dining Services, and any other office that may need to be made aware of the official withdrawal date of the student.

 The student may choose to speak with the Counseling Center, the Health Center, or other campus units as appropriate.